-A push notification is a form of notification generated by a mobile app while the app is not actively in use.
+Notifications generated by a mobile app while the app is not actively in use are called push notifications*.
 Push notifications commonly appear as pop-up dialogs, banners, or small badges on the app icon, according to the user's settings.

 On Shopgate apps, push notifications are used for marketing and communication purposes.
 When correctly set up, your customers can get timely information on special offers, discounts, new products, and much more.